Juan Ángel Michelena: Military career

 Michelena was in Buenos Aires when the May Revolution broke out, and had accompanied to the General Joaquin de Soria to Montevideo.
 In an act of stupidity that will cost you dearly, the Primera Junta did not try to prevent who Soria, carry the naval fleet with him toward Montevideo, where they formed the most powerful realist centre.
 Michelena had helped disarm the revolutionary attempt engineered by Colonel Prudencio Murguiondo in the Banda Oriental.

-In December of that same year, 1810, he led a campaign against the shores of the Uruguay river, achieving the recruitment of several towns to obedience from Montevideo, among them Concepción del Uruguay, Gualeguaychú, Paysandú, Soriano, Mercedes, and Colla.
+In December of that same year, 1810, he led a campaign against the shores of the Uruguay River, achieving the recruitment of several towns to obedience from Montevideo, among them Concepción del Uruguay, Gualeguaychú, Paysandú, Soriano, Mercedes, and Colla.
 When the Uruguayans took up arms early in the next year, Michelena could not prevent the sending reinforcements by the patriots porteños, but at least greatly delayed their progress.
 Along with Captain Jacinto de Romarate, fought against the patriotic troops in several campaigns, and plundered the coast of the Paraná River, causing the weakening of the porteños.

 In July 1811, Michelena had approached the coast of Buenos Aires commanding five Spanish ships, he had order to open fire on the city.
 In total thirty-one bombs, and three cannonballs, were fired at the Rio de la Plata, without reaching the coast of the city (event known as Primer Bombardeo de Buenos Aires).

 In August 1812, he led a Second bombing on Buenos Aires, who only provoked some damage in coast of the river, but caused great psychological effect on the inhabitants.

-In 1814 Juan Ángel Michelena participates in the Battle of Buceo, where Spanish naval forces confront against the patriots, led by William Brown.
+In 1814, Michelena participated in the Battle of Buceo, where Royalist naval forces confronted Patriot ships led by William Brown.
 Michelena was one of the prisoners of the battle, when the city surrendered to General Carlos María de Alvear.

-On April 14, 1820, he fled to Montevideo, and from that city marched towards Rio de Janeiro, leaving definitively of South America in an English brig that would transfer them towards Gibraltar, being presented two years later in the department of Cadiz, Spain.
+On April 14, 1820, he fled to Montevideo, and from that city marched towards Rio de Janeiro, leaving South America forever in a British brig that transferred him to Gibraltar, being presented two years later in the department of Cadiz, Spain.
 Retired from active duty, Michelena established his residence in the town of Puerto Real.
 At the entrance of the French troops to the port of Cadiz, he put himself in command of Count Bordesoulle, who designates it to integrate the Navy of Sanlúcar.

 In 1823, Juan Ángel Michelena served to the orders of Guy-Victor Duperré, participating in the bombing against the port of Cádiz, in order to reinstate the regime of Ferdinand VII of Spain.
 These actions earned him the title of knight of The Order of Saint Hermenegild, being distinguished with the Cross of the Marina Laureate and Legion of Honour of France.

-In 1825, Michelena was appointed Governor of Ferrol, being promoted to Brigadier de la Real Armada in 1826.
+In 1825, Michelena was appointed Governor of Ferrol, being promoted to the naval rank of brigadier in 1826.
 He died in 1831, after being elected as governor of Castellón de la Plana.